RxDB Quickstart

 });

-RxDB has multiple replication plugins to replicated database state with a server.
-The easiest way to replicate data between your clients devices is the WebRTC replication plugin that replicates data between devices without a centralized server.
-This makes it easy to try out replication without having to host anything.
+RxDB has multiple replication plugins to replicate database state with a server.
+The easiest way to replicate data between your clients' devices is the WebRTC replication plugin that replicates data between devices without a centralized server.
+This makes it easy to try out replication without having to host anything:

 import {